canmom/canmom.github.io/fiction/lunarians.md

 If there was any mercy, it was that nothing was still on fire.
 The vacuum was good for something.

 What did I do?
 Well, what I had to, of course.
-Harani was unconscious, and I dared not move her for fear of a spine injury.
+Harani was unconscious, and I dared not move her for fear of organ rupture.
 Once I was sure she was alive, I dragged an oxygen tank from the pilot module and connected it to her suit.
-Quan got the sealing foam treatment; after some sweating and swearing I got them free of the metal petals and over to where Harani was lying.
+Quan got the sealing-foam treatment; after some sweating and swearing I got them free of the metal petals and over to where Harani was lying.
 Most of our equipment was surely shredded in the wreck of the lander, but thankfully someone had had the foresight to equip the pilot module with its own small inflatable tent.
 I got to pressurising it while I waited for the orbiter to come back over the horizon.

 This was the beginning of the first successful pilgrimage to the Holy Moon of Albion.
 Auspicious, I think you'll agree.

 ---

 Harani woke up first.
 It took her longer to become lucid, so I sang quietly in that tent, burning precious oxygen to remind her of our home and our cause. <i>White flower, white flower</i>.
 Eventually, she joined in.
-She rolled over to drape a hand across my face---and the Moon was merciful, her spine was intact.
+She rolled over to drape a hand across my face---and the Moon was merciful, her guts had not leaked inside her.

 Quan would be harder to treat with the equipment we had available.
 It felt rather like that last tour in the trenches, fighting for one more month of Jianese independence.
 At least there was no rain!
-But if the second lander could survive its descent, Quan might still have a chance---to live, if not to walk.
+But if the second lander could survive its descent, Quan might still have a chance---to live, if not to walk, or remember much of anything.

 The tent possessed a clever, if rather yonic, opening into my spacesuit, and I made use of it, leaving Quan to Harani's care.
 Her specialism may be plants, but she was certainly the better medic as well, and I would only get in the way.
-Better to busy myself with setting up the leaves of the electrical system---north-facing, angled for our latitude---to sustain my brief radio conversations with the orbiter.
+So I spent those first days busying myself with setting up the leaves of the electricals---north-facing, angled for our latitude---to sustain my brief radio conversations with the orbiter.

 Anything to avoid thinking of Uyam.